fluencelabs/fRPC-Substrate/README.md

 ## Hacking On fRPC Substrate

-Fluence's *fRPC Substrate* is a starter kit that includes all the components you need to quickly enable your dAPP with decentralized RPC using existing centralized RPC providers, e.g., Infura, Alchemy, QuickNode, etc., without touching your existing frontend Web3 code. fRPC substrate consists of the following code components, see Figure 4:
+Fluence's *fRPC Substrate* is a starter kit that includes all the components you need to quickly enable your dApp with decentralized RPC using existing centralized RPC providers, e.g., Infura, Alchemy, QuickNode, etc., without touching your existing frontend Web3 code. fRPC substrate consists of the following code components, see Figure 4:

 * RPC API "adapter" code written in Rust and compiled to wasm32-wasi modules that are deployable to any peer in the Fluence p2p network
 * Aqua code for distributed algorithms, such as Random and Round Robin selection, using the distributed Wasm connectors for request-response handling over libp2p
-* A gateway app server that bridges libp2p transport to the HTTP transport expected by your dAPPs' Web3 SDK, such as web3js, ethers, etc. Note that the expectation at this point is for you to *self-host* the gateway at a location of your choosing.
+* A gateway app server that bridges libp2p transport to the HTTP transport expected by your dApps' Web3 SDK, such as web3js, ethers, etc. Note that the expectation at this point is for you to *self-host* the gateway at a location of your choosing.

-Figure 4: Stylized fRPC Use With dAPPs
+Figure 4: Stylized fRPC Use With dApps

 ```mermaid
     sequenceDiagram